 While they are both Romance Languages, this is quite a broad umbrella term which includes French, Italian, and Portuguese.

 Linguists disagree on whether Catalan should be categorized as Iberian Romance Language, like Spanish; Gallo-Romance, or Occitan Romance, and in fact, many people say that Spanish is much more similar to Portuguese than to Catalan.

 Related article: An introduction to the Catalan language

-A few key differences between Spanish and Catalan for keen linguists;
+A few key differences between Catalan and Spanish for keen linguists;

 - Spanish has five vowel sounds.
 Catalan has eight which may be open, closed or neutral, depending on if they are stressed, unstressed or neutral.

-- Catalan uses constant clusters whereas Spanish requires a vowel sound between consonant sounds (most of the time).
+- Catalan uses consonant clusters whereas Spanish requires a vowel sound between consonant sounds (most of the time).

 - Catalan uses linkage.
 Pronunciation of a word depending on what comes after it